Tri-Lai/TymeX_CurrencyConverter/README.md

 - **XCTest**: For unit testing the application functionalities.
 - **ExchangeRatesAPI**: For fetching live exchange rates.

+## Unit Testing
+The app includes unit tests to ensure the correctness of its functionalities.
+To run the tests:

+1. Open the Xcode test navigator (⌘ + 6).
+2. Select the test suite and click the Run button.

 ## Installation

 To run the Currency Converter app on your local machine, follow these steps: